 What are the three ways to prevent getting an STI?

-It’s good to know that when it comes to STIs, there are four modes of transmission.
-They are:
+When it comes to STIs, there are four modes of transmission:

 I used to masturbate once a day but now want to practice complete abstinence.
 I mean forever.
 It’s been three weeks since I last masturbated…

 Is there any harm in going on forever?
 I do plan to have a sexual life when mature.

 Masturbation can be a safe way to explore your body and learn more about your sexual desires.
 Masturbation can't lead to STI transmission or pregnancy, and it doesn’t require the same communication skills as being sexually active with someone else.
 Masturbation also won’t damage or harm your body in any way.

 However, the most important part of your sexuality is you!
 If you feel uncomfortable masturbating during this point in your life, abstinence is a healthy solution.
 Choosing not to masturbate won’t damage your body either!